stfc/PSyclone/lib/extract/netcdf/lfric/README.md

 The NetCDF helper program ``nf-config`` is used to get the NetCDF-specific include paths.
-By default it is set to the relative path to the pared-down LFric infrastructure located in a clone of PSyclone repository.
+By default it is set to the relative path to the pared-down LFRic infrastructure located in a clone of PSyclone repository, ``$PSYCLONEHOME/src/psyclone/tests/test_files/dynamo0p3/infrastructure``.
 This is not available in the PSyclone installation so the exact path **must be specified** using the environment variable ``$INF_DIR``, e.g.

 ```shell